Policy Management

 Policy management is not a set-and-forget activity.
 The NDIS Commission expects your policies to reflect your current practice, current legislation, and current NDIS Commission guidance.
 AuditCore tracks the review date of every policy in your library and sends alerts when reviews are due — so policies never quietly expire on a forgotten shared drive.

-The Minimum Review Requirement
+The NDIS Requirement

 Policies That Should Be Reviewed Annually